geky/equeue/README.md

 ## The equeue library ##

-The equeue library is designed as a simple but powerful library for scheduling events on composable queues.
+A "Swiss Army knife" for scheduling on embedded systems, the equeue library is a simple but powerful libarary for scheduling events on composable event queues.

 ``` c
 #include "equeue.h"